100% SATISFACTION GUARANTEE

 Spelling variations of this family name include: Savoie, Savoy, Savoye, Savoyier, Savois, Savoyard, Savoyart and many more.

-First found in Savoie, (Savoy) in the south west of France, where bearers of Savoy have been a prominent family for centuries, and the house of Savoy was a noble family seated with lands and manor.
+First found in Savoy (French: Savoie) in the Rhône-Alpes region of the French Alps, where bearers of Savoy have been a prominent family for centuries, and the house of Savoy was a noble family seated with lands and manor.
 The founder of the family was Humbert I, who held the county of Savoy and some surrounding regions in the eleventh century.

 This web page shows only a small excerpt of our Savoy research.
 Another 147 words(10 lines of text) covering the years 1383, 1416, 1418, 1451, and 1528 are included under the topic Early Savoy History in all our PDF Extended History products.